rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 ### 4.2.2 Getting utility closer to alignment

-Even though long-term expected utility maximizers would kill us all, there's still value in the ability to produce agents with utility functions reasonably close to the desired one, particularly for complex or hard to specify utility functions.
+Even though long-term consequentialists would kill us all, there's still value in the ability to produce agents with consequentialist utility functions reasonably close to the desired one, particularly for complex or hard to specify utility functions.
 This greatly effects the applicability of deontological and restriction based approaches.
 Additionally, reward models or classifiers for complex or hard to specify behavior could be very useful building blocks for instilling deontological properties.
 This also implies that knowing how to construct these components would be useful for researching how to instill complex deontological properties.

 I think that (unaligned) corporate and academic research might end up meaningfully contributing to this topic which reduces the marginal benefit of